 Need a seaside fix?
-Here’s 6 of the best beaches
+Here are 6 brilliant beaches you’ll love

-Summer, summer, summertime!
-Well, actually it’s hammering it down with rain as I write – typical! – but let’s assume the sun will re-emerge at some point soon.
-And when it does, I’ll be heading somewhere sandy to build castles and scoff fish’n’chips.
-I love a seaside day trip and although living in Northamptonshire you basically couldn’t get further away from the coast, a one-day jaunt is still doable if you get an early start.
-We usually head out to the lovely Old Hunstanton but if you feel like a longer trip and stopover why not head south?
-All of the suggestions below are 3-4 hours in the car, depending of course which part of our ‘hood you’re from.
-So grab the wind-break and soggy sandwiches and let’s go!
+Summer, summer, summertime…and word on the weather street is it’s gonna be a scorcher this weekend!
+I was planning on heading somewhere sandy to build castles and scoff fish’n’chips but since I reside with a Spurs fan and they’re (surprisingly) in Saturday’s Champions League Final, I will probably be wherever a pub and BT Sport is.
+Anyhoo, I love a seaside day trip and although living in Northamptonshire you basically couldn’t get further away from the coast, a one-day jaunt is still doable if you get an early start.
+A lot of Northants residents head out to the lovely Old Hunstanton or beautiful Norfolk, but if you feel like a change and maybe an overnighter, why not head south for a change!
+All of the suggestions below are 3-4 hours in the car, depending of course which part of our ‘hood you’re from, so grab the wind-break and soggy sandwiches and go exploring!

 West Wittering, West Sussex